How Enamel Protects Your Teeth

 The Problem With Dry Mouth

-Your dentist may call this bruxism, and it can also damage your enamel.
-Over time, the constant clenching and friction can wear it down or crack it.
-In this slide, the upper and lower front teeth have been ground down.
+Another cause of tooth enamel damage is bruxism, or teeth grinding.
+Over time, the constant clenching and friction can wear down or fracture the enamel.
+In this slide, teeth grinding has worn down the upper and lower front teeth.

-It's often worst when you sleep -- that's when you can't control it.
-Ask your dentist if you should wear a mouth guard to bed.
-You can buy the guards in a drugstore or discount store, or your dentist may make you a custom model.
-Also, you might clench or grind less if you ease your stress.
+Bruxism is often worst when you sleep -- that's when you can't control it.
+Reducing stress may help.
+Some people wear a special mouth guard to bed.
+Ask your dentist if this is a problem for you.
+You can find the guards in drugstores or discount stores, or your dentist may make you a custom model.

 Your Mouth Is Not a Bottle Opener!